davidrendes6-alt/hr-app/hr-frontend/README.md

 ### Permission System

-The backend enforces permissions, but the frontend also implements:
+The backend enforces permissions, and the frontend implements:
 - Conditional rendering based on user role
+- Different views for employees vs managers when viewing profiles
 - Route protection for manager-only pages
+- Edit capabilities restricted to profile owners and managers
 - API request filtering based on permissions

 ## 🎨 Future Improvements